|

 the helicopter development.
 When business slowed, there still was the surplus

-small start-up were paid in Gyrodyne stock.
-A machinist made $ 5.00 per hour and
+were paid in Gyrodyne stock.
+A machinist made $ 5.00 per hour and that

-that translated in 1 share of common stock per hour.
-Mr. Papadakos felt that
+translated in 1 share of common stock per hour.
+Mr. Papadakos felt that making

-making his employees shareholders of the firm was his best chance of holding
+his employees shareholders of the firm was his best chance of holding onto his

 His Gyrodyne crew soon modified the